cmdncontrol/Level-Effect-Cyber-Defense-CTF/challenges/Forensics/puzzle-pieces/README.md

 ![image](\images\Recreated%20QR%20Code.png)

-Once you have the 3 fragments built, you can go to Tools -> Extract Information to see the decoded information
+Once you have the 3 fragments built, you can go to Tools -> Extract Information to see the decoded information.

 ```
 QR version : 3 (29x29)